Transfer of a book of business made up of Pension and Life Business from Canada Life to Scottish Friendly

 You can find the Independent Expert’s full report and summary of the report in the ‘Important Documents’ section below.
-The Independent Expert will publish a supplementary report before the final court hearing (Sanctions Hearing), which is expected to take place on 22nd October 2019.
+The Independent Expert published a supplementary report before the final court hearing (Sanctions Hearing), which took place on 22nd October 2019.

-The Chief Actuary and the With-Profits Actuary of Scottish Friendly, have each written their own reports on the effects of the transfer.
+The Chief Actuary and the With-Profits Actuary of Scottish Friendly both wrote their own reports on the effects of the transfer.
 You can find both these reports in the ‘Important Document’ Section below.

-Further supplementary reports from the Actuaries will also be made available prior to the Sanctions Hearing.
-These documents will outline any changes since the first reports outlined above.
+Further supplementary reports from the Actuaries were also made available prior to the Sanctions Hearing.
+These documents outlined any changes since the first reports detailed above.

 The Scheme Document is the legal document that sets out the terms of the transfer in the UK.
 You can find a copy of the Full Scheme and a Summary of the Scheme in the ‘Important Documents’ section below.

-Additionally, you will find copies of the explanatory note sent to the Delegates of Scottish Friendly ahead of the Special General Meeting (SGM) on 16th July 2019 where a vote will be held on the proposed transfer of business.
+Additionally, you will find copies of the explanatory note sent to the Delegates of Scottish Friendly ahead of the Special General Meeting (SGM) on 16th July 2019 where a vote was held on the proposed transfer of business.

-The transferring business includes a small number of policies which comprise business carried on in or from within Jersey or Guernsey, or which are held by people resident in Jersey or Guernsey.
-The transfer of these policies is subject to the approval of separate schemes by the Royal Courts in Jersey and Guernsey, which will be on substantially the same terms as the UK transfer.
+The transferring business included a small number of policies comprising business carried in or from within Jersey or Guernsey, or which are held by people resident in Jersey or Guernsey.
+The transfer of these policies was subject to the approval of separate schemes by the Royal Courts in Jersey and Guernsey, with similar terms as the UK transfer.
 We refer to these as the "overseas schemes".

 You can find further details about the overseas schemes in Appendix 3 to the Customer Guide.
-The court hearings to consider the overseas schemes are expected to take place as follows:
+The court hearings to consider the overseas schemes took place as follows: